ericallam/dynamodb-spec-generator/README.md

 # dynamodb-spec-generator ![Badge Version 0.0.1](https://img.shields.io/badge/version-v0.0.1-orange.svg)

-A command line tool to generate documentation for a DynamoDB table and its access patterns.
+A command line tool to generate documentation for a DynamoDB table and its access patterns, to assign in the design phase of a well-factored DynamoDB table

 ## Table of Contents